| Melting glaciers, shrinking polar ice and

 main-stream media...."
 (Full

-Let's consider exhaustive and in-depth
+Story) Let's consider exhaustive and in-depth

 studies of northern glaciers.
 The Center for the Study of Carbon Dioxide and Global